tarutmauktoe/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

 A imgur or reddit or craigslist clone that has only the essential functionality of the real site.
-The purpose of the app is to draw in the user's attention and be a time sink in their lives.
+The purpose of the app is to draw in the user's attention, entertain them and be a time sink in their lives.
+If craigslist, then purpose is to help the user trade with other users.

 ### Features

 User login: Users will be able to create accounts, and log in to the application.
 Each user will have a profile page.

-Commenting Ability: Users can respond to other user's posts by inputing comments Upload images: Users can upload images with their posts Reactive interface: Will make use of React to make site dynamic and modern
+Commenting Ability: Users can respond to other user's posts by inputing comments

+Upload images: Users can upload images with their posts

+Reactive interface: Will make use of React to make site dynamic and modern

 ### Technologies

 React

 MySQL or hosted on AWS

 Java

+Google map, if craiglist

 ### What I'll Have to Learn

 React

 AWS, if not using MySQL

+Google map api, if craiglist